golemcloud/golem-launch-demo/README.md

 golem-cloud-cli stubgen compose --source-wasm email/target/wasm32-wasi/release/email.wasm --stub-wasm lst-stub/target/wasm32-wasi/release/lst_stub.wasm --dest-wasm email/target/wasm32-wasi/release/email-composed.wasm
 ```

-At this point we have an `email` component but noone calls it.
+At this point we have an `email` component but nobody calls it.
 We want to call it from the `lst` component whenever a new list is created.
 So we first need to generate a stub for `email`, so it can be called **from** `lst`:

 ```zsh